Poulpes/onboarding/README.md

 - Internal communication goes through Slack
 - Emails are for external communication: Poulpes <-> Client
 - Code is on GitHub other materials are stored on Google Poulpe's Team Drives
-- Planning and scheduling is made easy with a well-
+- Planning and scheduling is made easy with a well-informed Google Calendar

 #### Trello
+**Make sure to create an account on Trello with your @poulpe.co address**.
+Every project has its own board with:

 #### Slack